 You’d be shocked how much the general appearance of a Pinterest profile can affect someone’s decision to follow or not!

-An attractive, organized, and on-brand account not only increases brand recognition for your business, but attracts viewers because your account looks carefully curated and useful.
-It’s like the difference between a house with a front yard that is well-kept and neat with healthy flower beds and house with a yard that is overgrown, messy, and full of trash.
+An attractive, organized, and on-brand account not only increases brand recognition for your business but attracts viewers because your account looks carefully curated and useful.
+It’s like the difference between a house with a front yard that is well-kept and neat with healthy flower beds and a house with a yard that is overgrown, messy, and full of trash.
 Even if the house itself is awesome, it’s hard to tell when the front yard is a disaster.

 A word about creating pretty board covers for each of your boards: I say no. It makes it difficult to see what the board is about and I tend to click away when I see them.